Click the + icons to expand sections below.

 In any trimester, the last official day to make schedule changes, including adding or dropping a class, is the eighth (8th) day after the trimester's official start date (see "Academic Calendar").
 Schedule changes must be completed by 5 p.m. on the deadline dates specified in the "Academic Calendar".

-Students who wish to add or drop a course after registration, but prior to the add/drop period deadline, must complete an official Add/Drop Form in the Office of the Director of Academic and Student Affairs.
+Students who wish to add or drop a course after registration, but prior to the add/drop period deadline, must complete an official Add/Drop Form in the Office of the Dean of Academic and Student Affairs.
 There is no fee or grade associated with this procedure if done during the add/drop period.
 No course(s) may be added after the deadline date specified in the "Academic Calendar".

 Courses that are dropped after the add/drop period, but prior to the end of the tenth (10th) week of the trimester, will result in a grade of W. Courses dropped after the tenth (10th) week will result in the grade of WF.

-While every effort is made by the Office of the Director of Academic and Student Affairs to assist a student in planning his or her schedule, it is the student's responsibility to know course sequence, course requirements, and prerequisites as listed in the Wade College Catalog.
+While every effort is made by the Office of the Dean of Academic and Student Affairs to assist a student in planning his or her schedule, it is the student's responsibility to know course sequence, course requirements, and prerequisites as listed in the Wade College Catalog.

 International students and students receiving financial aid or veteran's assistance should notify the Financial Services Department before dropping any class to learn how it will affect current or future financial aid eligibility.